aRI0U/translate-subs/README.md

 - better progress bar when using `rich`
 - check if the set of hparams is the same in all languages
 - more permissive outfile-pattern
+- detail the behaviour of splitter and callbacks
+- auto-register callbacks (decorator?)
+- handle `TODOs` everywhere in the code

 ### "Future work"